 As the ratio rises, housing becomes less affordable in cities across India.
 Despite the global pandemic affecting the real estate ecosystem, property prices continue to rise.

-House prices are expected to rise in 2022 due to the record-breaking housing boom, prompting many of us to reconsider our home-buying decisions.
+House prices are expected to rise in 2023 due to the record-breaking housing boom, prompting many of us to reconsider our home-buying decisions.

 It is not advisable to borrow more than 30% of your take-home pay.

 So, if you have other loans or financial commitments, you should sit down and figure out how much of your take-home pay you can spend on your home.

-Start like this - consider how much money you have in savings and whether there is a possibility of more money/additional sources of income that you can add to your monthly income.
+Consider how much money you have in savings and whether there is a possibility of more money/additional sources of income that you can add to your monthly income.

 Buying a house that exceeds your budget can result in many months of financial struggle until you can sell the house.